quartiq/miniconf/miniconf_mqtt/README.md

 - `schema_rev` identifies the current schema page generation
 - `pages` is the number of retained schema pages

-`epoch` changes whenever a running device starts a fresh retained MM2 publication cycle.
+`epoch` changes whenever a running device starts a fresh retained Miniconf publication cycle.
 It lets long-lived clients notice a reboot or full republish even when the schema is unchanged, and reload tracked retained settings after the new `alive` commit marker.
 Without `epoch`, a client that already has cached settings could miss a same-schema restart that restored different values from